Things you should know about pharmacies in Poland.

 Often, even if you walk from a doctor’s office with a prescription that you just received, you will be sent back to get it rewritten.

 If you need a medication, it is best to go to one of the private clinics and get a prescription.
-Here is a list of private clinics in Warsaw.
-In other cities, your hotel should be able to direct you to the proper people.
+Your hotel should be able to direct you to the proper people.